“COVID-19 and the Elderly …and Virtually Essential Care,” sheds light on the pandemic, the effects on the elderly, and the care they require.

 This may be due to reduced mobility, cognitive impairments such as Alzheimer’s disease and other types of dementia, or total incapacitation.

 In the midst of this pandemic, we have to take a closer look at the effects of COVID-19 and the elderly.
 How essential is the care they require when so many others need more attention now also?

 While that is true, it is important to note that this group needs top priority for a greater chance of survival.
-Help is more limited now and this can be critical!
+It is clear that help is more limited now and this can be critical!

 The healthcare profession has many tiers from doctors, specialists, nurses, technicians, and nursing assistants.
-Everyone is virtually essential, especially at this time.
+Furthermore, everyone is virtually essential, especially at this time.

 Caregiving for the elderly, for the most part, is required to be hands on.
-Many are unable to engage in activities of daily living (ADLs).
+That’s because many are unable to engage in activities of daily living (ADLs).